Wednesday, March 31, 2021

 Note that after a sweeping broadside of promised suffering and death for those who continue this way, even as we see millions upon millions of lives ruined and lost today due to the sex and drugs revolution, there is that promise for those who do not have such doctrines – which are called the depths of Satan.
 The promise?
 No further burden will be given.

-It’s almost as if the widespread agony and suffering we see could be the result, not of divine wrath, but of divine promise that such agony and suffering results when we plunge the depth of Satanic utterances.
-Instead, our best bet is to cling to the one who warned us to sin no more, while also assuring us that His burden is light, and his yoke is easy.
+It’s almost as if the widespread agony and suffering we see could be the result, not of divine wrath, but of divine promise that such agony and suffering results when we plumb the depth of Satanic utterances.
+Instead, our best bet is to cling to the One who warned us to sin no more, while also assuring us that His burden is light, and His yoke is easy.

 What better day than Spy Wednesday to think of how much we've sold out the Faith, for no other reason than accommodating a modern Sodom and Gomorrah?